ccammack/ccammack.com/content/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/index.md

 * /var/run
 * /var/tmp

+I also disable snapshots on `/zroot/iocage/images`.

-After disabling snapshots for the non-essential descendants, some of which might not exist, enable them for **zroot**.
+After disabling snapshots for the non-essential datasets, some of which might not exist, enable them for **zroot**.

 {{< highlight txt >}}
 # zpool list